marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

 ..  comment obstack.h
     comment GNU

-.. index:: obstack_room
+.. function:: size_t obstack_room (struct obstack *obstack-ptr)

-Functionsize_tobstack_room(structobstack*:samp:`{obstack-ptr}`)This returns the number of bytes that can be added safely to the current growing object (or to an object about to be started) in obstack :samp:`{obstack}` using the fast growth macros.
+  This returns the number of bytes that can be added safely to the current growing object (or to an object about to be started) in obstack :samp:`{obstack}` using the fast growth macros.

 While you know there is room, you can use these fast growth macros for adding data to a growing object: